 It can be difficult for grieving adults to keep a smile on their face when traditions, activities, and events are fraught with sad reminders.
 I remember the Christmas after my mother’s death was filled with ‘should we’s’, ‘how can we’s’ and ‘do we have to’s’.
 I am normally a big holiday person; the movies, music, parties, tradition, and general merriment…it’s my thing.
-But months after my mother died, feeling excitement about Bing Crosby and pine trees seemed darn near impossible.
+However, after my mother died, feeling excitement about Bing Crosby and pine trees seemed darn near impossible.

 This year I’m having a Christmas season reminiscent of the year my mother died; it may even be worse.
 Grown-up life stressors have made the holidays seem more like an inconvenience than a pleasure.
 If I had a nickel for every time ‘Friggen’ Christmas’ has been uttered over the past few weeks I’d probably have 50 cents.
 If it weren’t for the kids I’m sure my husband and I would have taken the holidays off altogether, but having children means never taking anything off ever again.

 I feel ashamed of my Scrooginistic attitude when I see how excited my kids are about Christmas.
-Now I know there are worse things than the threat of a child having an unenthusiastic Christmas, but when I look in their little eyes I’m hard pressed to think of what.
+Now I know there are worse things than the threat of a child having an unenthusiastic Christmas, but when I look in their little eyes I’m hard-pressed to think of what.
 Dutifully, my husband and I have worked hard to keep their Christmas merry and bright and I’m pretty sure it’s been working.

 On Friday I was feeling particularly guilty and I made the

 mistake decision to suggest we make my mother’s Christmas cookies over the weekend.
 My heart was saying yes, but my head was saying ARE YOU CRAZY?!?!
-THAT’S LIKE A FOUR PART PROCESS!!
+THAT’S LIKE A FOUR-PART PROCESS!!
 Buying supplies, making the dough, baking, and decorating them – no thank you.
 Lifetime movie marathon?
-Yes please.
+Yes, please.

-When I woke up Sunday morning I thought maybe the girls would just forget, but my little Ginny, she remembers everything she’s ever promised (future suitors beware), and first thing out of her mouth that morning was WHEN???
+When I woke up Sunday morning I thought maybe the girls would just forget, but my little Ginny, she remembers everything she’s ever promised (future suitors beware), and the first thing out of her mouth that morning was WHEN???
 IS IT NOW??
 NOW??
 NOW??
 Baking my mother’s cookies was the last thing I wanted to do but unless I wanted to disappoint my children AT CHRISTMAS, I had no choice but to get it together.

 How did I manage?
-Welp I’ll tell you via 5 suggestions for getting through holiday traditions for the children’s sake.
+Welp, I’ll tell you via 5 suggestions for getting through holiday traditions for the children’s sake.

 1. Choose a day and time when you are least likely to be rushed, busy, or stressed

 If possible, don’t cram your activity into a tight schedule of gift buying and holiday parties.
 This will only add to the stress of the event and cause you to feel less equipped to stay positive, handle negative emotions, and to have patience with the children.
-Anticipate the activity may take a lot of emotional energy so set aside enough time to pace yourself and to decompress afterwards.
+Anticipate the activity may take a lot of emotional energy so set aside enough time to pace yourself and to decompress afterward.

 I knew our cookie baking endeavor would take hours between buying supplies, making the dough, baking the cookies, and decorating them.
 This is why I chose a day when we had absolutely nothing else going on.
-We were able to take things slow, take breaks between phases of the activity, and to thoroughly clean up afterwards.
+We were able to take things slow, take breaks between phases of the activity, and to thoroughly clean up afterward.

 2. Try and stay positive

 My husband and I’ve been joking a lot about using the FISH! philosophy to get through some of the harder parts of the holiday.
 We joke because the FISH! philosophy is cheesy, motivational, work-retreat, hocus-pocus.
-I’m too cool for school so I have no choice but to practice it sarcastically lest I ruin my rep, but in reality the “philosophy” has it’s merits.
-Within the past 3 weeks I’d say we’ve invoked its fourth tenet, choose your attitude, on quite a few occasions.
+I’m too cool for school so I have no choice but to practice it sarcastically lest I ruin my rep, but in reality, the “philosophy” has its merits.
+Within the past 3 weeks, I’d say we’ve invoked its fourth tenet, choose your attitude, on quite a few occasions.